Ecological Survival and

 Another GHG impact is ocean acidification.
 Unlike global warming, which is caused by unsafe levels of all GHGs, ocean acidification is caused by unsafe levels of CO2 alone.
 This is because acidification results from the chemical combination of CO2 with seawater, which produces carbonic acid.
 The result to date has been an increase in the ocean's acidity by roughly 30% since the pre-industrial period.
 As with ocean warming, this impact is devastating to marine species and ecosystems.

 At this point it should be obvious why "climate change" is incorrect as a reference to the GHG crisis as a whole.
 Climate change, properly defined, is an effect of atmospheric and ocean warming, so it is not a primary or initiating event.
 As well, it has nothing to do with the chemistry of ocean acidification.
 If unsafe CO2 levels did not change the climate, ocean acidification would still occur.

 The only way out of this confusion is to coin a new term - such as my suggested "GHG crisis" - to refer to the full set of harmful GHG effects.
 As well, the widely accepted conflation of "climate change" and "global warming" must end.
-These terms denote two causally related but distinct phenomena.
+As is transparent from their IPCC definitions, these terms denote two causally related but distinct phenomena.

 - Ecological overshoot occurred around 1950 when the global economy began to overwhelm the global environment.